 Nicolas Bourriaud writes that with computer graphics it is now possible that images are the outcome of calculation and no longer gestures.
-Contemporary images no longer represent the tract of anything, unless it be that of a sequence of numbers.
+Contemporary images no longer represent the tract of anything.

 To deconstruct this process — or lack thereof — is to examine the bi-directional transference of context between the digital and the material.
 The rapid advancement of digital technology and the internet on a multitude of platforms in our everyday life creates new and invasive personal relationships with images.
 Thus, a disconnect lies in the lack of physicality of digital “space.”
 My work explores the physicality of a “digital object” and the interactions that this platform brings.

-Through the re imagining of digital objects and expected space, I plays with the illusion of depth.
+Through the re imagining of digital objects, imagery and expected space, I plays with the illusion of depth.
 By creating physical forms that make the viewer question their falsehood and the bi-directional transference of context between the digital and the material.